n7down/CIPresentation/README.md

 docker pull jenkins
 ```

-## Using this project for the demostration
+## Using this project for the demonstration
 1. This project is designed to be used for the CI demonstration instructed in this README.
 2. Please clone/fork to use this project for that reason.
 3. Have fun!